GDevelopApp/GDevelop-tutorials/docs/inAppTutorial/REFERENCE.md

 - `valueHasChanged` (true): the CSS selector of an input whose value has changed
 - `instanceAddedOnScene` (string): the name of an object for which an instance has been added on the scene
 - `previewLaunched` (true): a preview has been launched
-- `clickOnTooltipButton` (string): the label of the button displayed in the tooltip that the user has to click to go to the next step.
+- `clickOnTooltipButton` (`messageByLocale` object): the label of the button displayed in the tooltip that the user has to click to go to the next step.

 Notes: